Community and Economic Development

 - Urban planning

-In this focus area, you will gain insight into communities from both a regional and global perspective and explore the complex social, economic, and political factors that shape distinct groups.
+In this concentration, you will gain insight into communities from both a regional and global perspective and explore the complex social, economic, and political factors that shape distinct groups.
 Coursework also examines the latest trends in areas such as sustainable communities, public administration, and economic development.

-Students who want to pursue a focus in community and economic development must earn credit in three courses from the listing of electives below:
+Students who want to pursue a concentration in community and economic development must complete at least 9 credits from the listing of electives below:

 - Managing Economic Development